“Um, yes it is. See the title? It’s from The Snow Maiden”

 I hope you’ve enjoyed “Discussion” as much as I have.
 See you next time, and remember– think spring!

-As it’s winter and there are a lot of things happening in the world right now, I decided I wanted to talk about a happy little tune, “Praeludium” by Finnish composer Armas Järnefelt (1869-1958).
+One bright little tune to chase the winter blues away is “Praeludium,” by Finnish composer Armas Järnefelt (1869-1958).
 Järnefelt had a long career as a conductor and composer.
 He lived in Sweden for about twenty-five years, serving as music director for the Royal Theatre.

 Heather.
 Picture by Snufkin on Pixabay (CC0 Public Domain license)